Microsoft 365 Defender integration with Microsoft Sentinel

-M365 Defender incidents and Microsoft incident creation rules
+Microsoft 365 Defender incidents and Microsoft incident creation rules

 Advanced hunting event collection

-The Microsoft 365 Defender connector also lets you stream advanced hunting events - a type of raw event data - from Microsoft 365 Defender and its component services into Azure Sentinel.
-You can currently collect Microsoft Defender for Endpoint (MDATP) advanced hunting events, and stream them straight into purpose-built tables in your Azure Sentinel workspace.
+The Microsoft 365 Defender connector also lets you stream advanced hunting events - a type of raw event data - from Microsoft 365 Defender and its component services into Microsoft Sentinel.
+You can now (as of April 2022) collect advanced hunting events from all Microsoft 365 Defender components, and stream them straight into purpose-built tables in your Microsoft Sentinel workspace.
 These tables are built on the same schema that is used in the Microsoft 365 Defender portal, giving you complete access to the full set of advanced hunting events, and allowing you to do the following: